Can our democracy work?

 - Have I become stuck in my past ‘impossibility’ conditioning – my lifelong accumulation of dogmas, certainties, fears, my ingrained beliefs around the ‘left’ or the ‘right’ or whatever ‘hybrid’ of politics I believe in with cast-iron certitude?

-- Am I sufficiently free of my conditioned mind to see anew into the realm of Possibility and, with kindness, understanding, wisdom and common sense, look to support the common good as best as I can see to do?
+- Am I sufficiently freed from my conditioned mind – my beliefs, opinions, judgement and knowledge – to see anew into the realm of Possibility and, with kindness, understanding, wisdom and common sense, look to support the common good as best as I can see to do?

 - Am I awake enough to see into the heart of the matter, i.e. my state of mind, the determinant of the quality of my contribution to a democratic society?